 With all of these issues, it can be difficult to make money selling on Amazon.
 Yet the immense benefits of selling there ensure you’ll make huge profits if you can figure it out.
-This is the Web’s largest marketplace and the home of its most affluent buyers, after all!
+This is the web’s largest marketplace and the home of many of its most affluent buyers, after all!

 Here are a few ways to ensure that Amazon will work for your business: